weilunteo/weilunteo/README.md

 ### Hi, I'm Wei Lun! 👋

 ![](https://komarev.com/ghpvc/?username=weilunteo&style=plastic&color=blue)
-- 😄 I'm interested in data science and front-end development
+- 😄 I'm interested in the fields of software engineering, AI and innovation
 - 🔭 I’m currently working on codes
 - 🌱 I’m currently learning how to code
 - 👯 I’m looking to collaborate on coding
 - 🤔 I’m looking for help with coding
 - 💬 Ask me about coding
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/weilunteo/" target=”_blank” rel=”noreferrer”>Linkedin</a>
-- ⚡ Fun fact: I like to travel and do adventure/extreme sports
+- ⚡ Fun fact: I like to travel and engage in adventure/extreme sports

 ---